 Today is the 11th “Katherine’s Market Recipe,” all of which are designed to be delicious, easy, quick, family-friendly, nutritious (heart-healthy & diabetes-friendly), and to highlight produce found at our local Farmers Markets this week.
 At your Farmers Market, you’ll find produce picked at peak ripeness, which means maximum flavor, texture and nutrition.
 You’re also helping save the environment when you buy at your Farmers Market.
 Here’s how…

 For my “Autumn Apple Crisp with Nuts, Dried Fruits, and Ginger,” I recommend you buy the apples or pears at Georgetown’s Rose Park Farmers Market (your last chance this year) on Wednesday, or Dupont Circle’s Fresh Farm Market (open year-round) on Sunday.

-Katherine’s Autumn Apple Crisp with Nuts, Dried Fruit & Ginger
+Katherine’s Summer Peach Crisp with Nuts, Dried Fruit & Ginger

 By Katherine Tallmadge, M.A., R.D.